suhaibbinyounis/LinuxUtilityApp/README.md

 4. tkinter

 # How to run in terminal?
-1. Change the extension to .py from .sh
-2. sudo python3 LinuxAPP.py
+1. sudo python3 LinuxAPP.py

 # To make executable
+1. Change to .sh extension
 1. sudo chmod +x LinuxAPP.sh
 2. ./LinuxAPP.sh or right click and run.